 Member Clark indicated spraying alone did not work on bedbugs, since eggs remained viable for up to one year.
 He asked about the status of bedbug hot boxes.
-Ms. Searcy said that was part of Phase III, explaining the hot box would heat people's belongings up to 140 degrees and kill any bugs before belongings were placed into long-term storage.
+Ms. Searcy said that was part of Phase III, explaining the hot box would heat people's belongings up to 140 degrees and kill any bugs before belongings were placed into longterm storage.
 The hot boxes would be large enough to work on beds.
 She noted there had not been any substantial outbreaks of bedbugs or lice, and there was a medical provider on site to treat anyone who needed it.

 In response to Member Dahir's earlier point, Member Clark said there would be a certain percentage of people who could work in some type of employment.
 Ann Silver, Chief Executive Officer of the Reno-Sparks Chamber of Commerce, had told him that she had more than 200 employers who would hire people immediately.
 Member Clark asked that someone reach out to the Chamber to determine who could be trained to work, allowing those wishing to be productive to do so.
 Chair Hill stated many who lived on the campus also worked, which she felt was devastating.
 Member Clark thought the Chamber could possibly offer jobs that paid more.
+Vice Chair Lawson pointed out that no program had existed three years prior and now issues were being solved.
+He applauded staff for their work.
+Chair Hill thanked the Vice Chair for his leadership in pulling the region together.